Zest-studi-o/P03-Hangman/README.md

 - Refine the word display so no words would be repeated when a player selects the same category in consecutive games.

-- Refine the leaderboard, so the same name cannot be repeated with the same scores, avoid duplicate entries.
+- Refine the leader board, so the same name cannot be repeated with the same scores, avoid duplicate entries.

 - Add colours to the terminal.

-- Add more ASCII art and formating to the terminal.
+- Add more ASCII art and formatting to the terminal.

 - Add a feature in which the user can select words sorted by length.